-The Green Goddess Salad Panera Bread recipe is easy to make at home for a fraction of the cost.
-Enjoy it for dinner or a week’s worth of lunches!
+The Panera Green Goddess Salad is easy to make at home for a fraction of the cost.
+Enjoy one of the most popular Panera Bread salads for dinner or a week’s worth of lunches!

 No matter what you are craving, I’ve got plenty of salad recipes made with greens, veggies, potatoes, and pasta.

-Drizzle with some of my homemade green goddess salad dressing and dig right in!
+Drizzle with some of my homemade Panera Bread Green Goddess Salad dressing and dig right in!

 Cook for 5 to 7 minutes without moving, then flip each piece and cook for an additional 5 to 7 minutes or until the internal temperature reaches 165°F.

-Enjoy it as a full meal or add a piece of crusty bread to soak up the extra dressing.
+Enjoy Panera Bread Green Goddess Salad as a full meal or add a piece of crusty bread to soak up the extra dressing.

-You could also create a homemade You Pick Two combo by pairing a smaller portion with soup or a sandwich.
+You could also create a homemade You Pick Two combo by pairing a smaller portion of Panera salads with soup or a sandwich.

 There are just a few minor adjustments based on what was more readily available, but they are close enough that you shouldn’t be able to tell the difference.

-Yes, it tastes just as delicious with some chopped romaine instead.
+Yes, many Panera salads taste just as delicious with some chopped romaine instead.

 Absolutely!
-I suggest mixing together only the greens and toppings, then adding the chicken and dressing just before serving.
+I suggest mixing together only the greens and toppings, then add the chicken and dressing just before serving.

 That said, you can prepare everything a day or two in advance and keep covered in separate containers in the refrigerator.